The purpose of this guideline is to provide guidance about nasopharyngeal airways (NPAs) at Great Ormond Street Hospital.

 The insertion of a NPA must be recorded in the child’s health care records, including the length and the diameter of the NPA and the size of the tube holder.
 Practitioners should refer to the Emergency algorithm (Appendix 4) and ensure that the suction length has been recorded, to ensure that suctioning doesn’t occur distal to the tube tip which may cause trauma.

 Immediately after insertion

-Blanching of nares leading to pressure injury/ skin breakdown around the alar rim.
+- Blanching of nares leading to pressure injury or skin breakdown around the nostril rim (Rationale 21)

-If the NPA is not inserted under direct vision (using a flexible endoscopy scope) a lateral neck X-ray may be performed as soon as possible to verify tube tip position.
-This is a medical decision and should be used in conjunction with other non-invasive assessments, including auscultation of the chest, child’s comfort and general observations.
+If the NPA is not inserted under direct vision (using a flexible endoscopy scope) a lateral neck X-ray may be considered to verify tube tip position.
+This could be used in conjunction with clinical monitoring of vital signs and/or improvement of respiratory symptoms or function.

 Care of the skin

 - Clean the nostrils as required to prevent excoriation.

 - Change leukoplast tape daily or as required.
 The strong adhesive backing ensures a secure bond onto the tube holder and duoderm.
 Caution: for children with a latex allergy, an alternative medical adhesive tape must be sourced which is strong and durable enough to secure the NPA.